QuintonPrice/Python-Seating-Chart/README.md

 # Python Project
+# Below is the professor's description of the project
 The python project is based on a previous Project 3 from CPTR 141.
 You may recongize it.